Forex Expo Dubai 2024 Breaks Records With Unprecedented Attendance And Sponsors

-(MENAFN- GlobeNewsWire - Nasdaq) DUBAI, United Arab Emirates, Oct.
-01, 2024 (GLOBE NEWSWIRE) -- Forex expo Dubai 2024 is set to make history as it breaks records with the highest-ever number of attendees and sponsors in its esteemed legacy.
-Welcoming participants from across the globe, the event expects more than 15,000+ attendees and features 200+ sponsors , making it the largest gathering of traders, investors, and financial professionals in the Middle East.
+DUBAI, DUBAI, UNITED ARAB EMIRATES, October 3, 2024 /EINPresswire / -- Forex expo Dubai 2024 is set to make history as it breaks records with the highest-ever number of attendees and sponsors in its esteemed legacy.
+Welcoming participants from across the globe, the event expects more than 15,000+ attendees and features 200+ sponsors, making it the largest gathering of traders, investors, and financial professionals in the Middle East.

 In addition to its record-breaking success, Forex Expo Dubai 2024 is proud to celebrate the growing influence of women in the online trading and financial industries.
 This year's event will honour the exceptional contributions of women leading innovation and transformation in the forex sector.
 Our distinguished women speakers will share insights on topics ranging from trading strategies to fintech advancements, empowering the next generation of female professionals.